Persistent Homology with Improved Locality Information for more Effective Delineation: Conclusion

 \section{Conclusion}

-We proposed an improved approach to using Persistent Homology to train deep networks to delineate curvilinear structures.
-It outperforms current such approaches by introducing an element of \ag{location} in the filtration process.
-Unlike other powerful approaches~\citep{Oner21a} to enforcing topological constraints on the output of deep networks, it generalizes naturally to 3D, which opens the door to future research in a space that is critical for biomedical applications.
+We demonstrated a fault in the design of existing methods to employ Persistent Homology to train deep networks in delineating curvilinear structutres: by using inadequate filtration functions, they severely reduce the information content of the persistence diagrams, hampering performance of the trained network.
+We proposed an improved approach, based on combining filtration by thresholding with the height function, that increases the descriptive power of the diagrams, and gives PH a place among the best-performing methods to train topologically accurate deep networks.

+The proposed approach is limited by the need to randomly select the parameters of the height function at each training iteration, because some orientations of the height axis might result in a failure to detect topological errors, or provoke erroneous matches between the persistence diagrams of the prediction and the ground truth.
+We therefore plan to investigate the use of multipersistence~\cite{Carlsson09} for less random and more effective supervision.

-To further increase performance, we will address the fact that our proposed loss function has sparse gradients that only depend on values at pixels that are critical for emergence and disappearance of \ag{topological features}.
-This limits robustness and our future work will focus on developing more sophisticated topological descriptors with more smooth gradients.
+Another limitation stems from the fact that our loss function has sparse gradients that only depend on values at pixels that are critical for emergence and disappearance of {topological features}.
+This limits robustness and our future work will focus on developing topological descriptors with more smooth gradients.